shiba517/MSP2-The-Memory-Game/README.md

 Bugs | Fixes
 --- | ---
 Text sizing looking very akward on an Ipad - [example](assets/images/bugs-and-fixes/modal-text-akward-on-ipad.jpg) | Was resolved my extending the width of the modal via .nbs-modal-popup - [example](assets/images/bugs-and-fixes/modal-text-akward-on-ipad-resolved.jpg)
+Realised whilst playing the game, when the timer reached 0 and then the lives reaches 0, it resets both field and head cards before shortly going to the 'Game over' screen. | Was resolved my making sure the action of resetAllCards() will work with more dependancies.
+The dependancy I used was making sure this function only works if the if statement is true which is based on wether the lives is more than 0.

 ### **Validation**
 * I used the [W3C Validator](https://validator.w3.org/#validate_by_upload) website to check for any errors in my [index.html](index.html) file.
 Below are the results: